jerishs8/snoop/README.en.md

 $ python3 -m pip install -r requirements.txt

 # To expand the terminal output in Termux (by default, 2k lines are displayed in the CLI),
-for example, displaying the entire database of the option '--list all [1/2]'
+for example, displaying the entire database of the option '--list-all [1/2]'
 add the line 'terminal-transcript-rows=10000' to the file '~/.termux/termux.properties'
 (the feature is available in Termux v0.114+).
 Restart Termux.

 # The user can also launch the Snoop Project on the snoop command from anywhere in the cli by creating an alias.
 $ printf "alias snoop='cd && cd snoop && python snoop.py'" >> .bashrc
-# The user can also run a quick check on the database of the site he is interested in, without using the 'list all' option, using the 'snoopcheck'command
+# The user can also run a quick check on the database of the site he is interested in, without using the 'list-all' option, using the 'snoopcheck'command
 $ alias snoopcheck='cd && cd snoop && printf 2 | python snoop.py --list-all | grep -i' >> .bashrc
 # restart Termux.
 ```